cdransf/cd-11ty/src/uses.md

 - [Readwise Reader](https://readwise.io/read): an impressive RSS reader that handles all the functionality you'd expect from a read it later app beautifully.
 It's as powerful as it is flexible.
 - [Todoist](https://todoist.com): the task manager I always return to for it's flexibility and endless integrations.
 - [forwardemail.net](https://forwardemail.net): a simple and reliable service for forwarding and routing emails from a few of the domains I own.
+- [iBroadcast](https://ibroadcast.com): a nifty music locker with apps across Apple's ecosystem and a nice web interface.
 - [Last.fm](https://last.fm): as it turns out, the best music recommendations still come from dedicated fans.
 - [Trakt](https://trakt.tv): my preferred TV and movie tracking service — it has a strong community (and isn't owned by a private equity firm).
 - [The Storygraph](https://thestorygraph.com): an excellent, focused and community driven book tracking app.
 All it needs is RSS/Atom feeds and/or an API.